 Since February 2011, when a nationally-broadcast, three-part interview appeared on ABC , parents of children kidnapped to Japan have hoped that sympathetic and indignant responses to our aggrieved children’s circumstances might find their way into the U.S. media to aid in our defense.
 It was difficult for quite a long time to understand just why this expectation was never satisfied.
 Wisps of coverage floated around the United States, but in major media the subject has been avoided.
 To me as a New Yorker, the silence of the New York Times in deference to military bases and corporate and financial interests that link the U.S. to Japanese elites was a sore source of disappointment.
-What easier fit could there be for the Times’ typical forward projection of itself as possessing a liberal-humanitarian view of the state as the guarantor of rights and medium of fairness and justice?
+What easier fit could there be for the Times’ typical forward projection of itself as possessing a liberal-humanitarian view of the state as the guarantor of rights and medium of fairness?
 In a world increasingly riven with unmanageable catastrophe, emergency, and complex entanglements, illegal abduction of our children and Japanese state policy of admitting abducted children into court proceedings to terminate children’s parental rights appeared to be a clear form of preventable damage against which anyone could agree to be an advocate.
 Yet, the on-going, remorseless state-sanctioned practice – estimable at as as many as 150,000 state abductions per year, leaving millions of Japanese children with broken lives – remained unremarked upon in the Times– – until March , 2013.

 On March 5th, 2013, the newspaper of record published an editorial in the aftermath of Shinzo Abe’s February visit to Washington, during which the newly reelected conservative nationalist Prime Minister had assured the American president that after three decades of failure, delay, broken promises, and foot-dragging under the pretense of “further study,” the Japanese had at last made a state decision and prepared legislation for adoption of the Hague Convention on the Civil Aspects of International Child Abduction, – as it had done the year before under different political circumstances – under international pressure.
 [I want to return to the subject of the Times editorial shortly.]